-- Goal 1.3 Support career and technical education. - Goal 1.4 Develop and promote targeted education and training programs in Orange County's key high value priority industry clusters Hospitality and Tourism. - Goal 2.2 Enable economic self-sufficiency for Red Zone residents through the promotion of economic and educational opportunity which can remove barriers to employment and lead to career advancement. - Goal 2.3 Upgrade the skills of the current Red Zone workforce to strengthen abilities and improve the lives of Red Zone residents. - Goal 4.3 Increase investment in small business start-ups and promote entrepreneurship.
+- Goal 1.3 Support caree and technical equation. - Goal 1.4 Develop and prome targetted education and training programs in Orange County's key high prior to industry clusters Hospitality and Tourism. - Goal 2.2 Enal e econome sens difficiency for Red Zone residents through the promotion of economic and education opportunity which can remove barriers to employment and lead to career advencement - Goal 2.3 Upgrade est alls of the current Red Zone workforce to strengthen abilities and improve the lives of Red Zone residents. - Goal 4.3 Increase investment in small business start-ups and promote entrepreneurship.